GavinHaLab/ichorCNA_SV_WGS_tumorOnly/README.md

 ## config/config.yaml
 There are a number of parameters to adjust in config/config.yaml.
 Filepaths to where your ichorCNA repository as well as the filepath to readCounterScript and Svaba.

-# Running the snakamake workflows on slurm cluster
+# Running the snakemake workflows on slurm cluster

 `snakemake -s ichorCNA.snakefile --latency-wait 60 --restart-times 3 --keep-going --cluster-config config/cluster_slurm.yaml --cluster "sbatch -p {cluster.partition} --mem={cluster.mem} -t {cluster.time} -c {cluster.ncpus} -n {cluster.ntasks} -o {cluster.output}" -j 30`